-Since its founding in 1990, the Digestive Disease Research Core Center at the University of Chicago has stood at the forefront of medical research.
-Today, we have a research base of over 50 members.
-Our five cores are each led by top investigators, committed not only to the highest level of innovation in their own fields, but to sharing their research with colleagues in other cores.
-This integrated, multidisciplinary approach is evident in that 30% to 40% of publications made possible through the DDRCC each year are the result of collaborations.
+Since its founding in 1990, the DDRCC at UChicago has stood at the forefront of medical research.
+Today, we have a research base of over 70 members.
+Our four cores are each led by top investigators, committed not only to the highest level of innovation in their own fields, but to sharing their research with colleagues in other cores.
+This integrated, multidisciplinary approach is evident in that more than 50% of publications made possible through the C-IID each year are the result of collaborations.

 We strive to provide our state-of-the-art core facilities and services through the most cost-efficient means possible.
 Our robust research base has an annual direct cost of $12 million.
 More than 40% of this funding is provided by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).